Trump's Reality Star Approach To The Real World

 Donald Trump promised to run the White House like a business, and that business appears to be a reality television production company.

-At the NATO summit, the conflicting statements, the dramatic last-minute press conference — not to mention the buildup over what Trump would say and do there — all added up to a dramatic arc.
+At the NATO summit, the conflicting statements, the dramatic last-minute news conference — not to mention the buildup over what Trump would say and do there — all added up to a dramatic arc.
 There was suspense, confrontation and then a hero appearing tough to vanquish his adversaries.

 "Remember the word '$33 billion more' they're paying," Trump said in his closing appearance.
-"And you'll hear that from the secretary general in a little while.
+"And you'll hear that from the secretary-general in a little while.
 He thanked me, actually.
 He — he actually thanked me.
 And everybody in the room thanked me."

 Plus, there's a cliffhanger: Trump heads to Helsinki on Monday to meet directly with Russian President Vladimir Putin.
 "I think we go into that meeting not looking for so much," Trump said.